p2c2e/icici_irr/README.md

 - Download the yearly orderbook xls files to a subfolder named  : 'OrderBooks'
 - Download the dividend history (maybe in multiple files over multiple periods) to a subfolder named : 'Dividends'
 - Download the latest portfolio/positions to the current folder (where the Orders.py is located)
+- Edit Orders.py - change the Portfolio XLS file name right at the beginning of the code
-- Run the code as :
+- Run the code as follows :
 ```
 python Orders.py
 ```